wise-monk123/Reinforcement-Learning-Gomoku/README.md

 **Trainin Process**
 1. We started with a 6 * 6 board and 4 in a row, and obtained a reasonably good model within 500~1000 self-play games in about 2 hours.
+(Saved policies in the files: best policy 6_6_4 model)
 2. Afterwards, we trained the case of 8 * 8 board and 5 in a row, and obtained 2000~3000 self-play games to get a good model.
 It takes 1-2 days.
+(Saved policies in the files: best policy 8_8_5 model)